34 Most Common SoapUI Interview Questions and Answers

 In an interview, most questions would be a response to what you say your experience has been.

-• What kind of application that was?
+• What kind of application was that?

 • How much of an involvement did you have?